 Further, there are many other types of bonds which have been introduced in Indian capital market in recent years.
-These bonds differ in terms of security, rate of return, marketability, liquidity, etc. To name a few, these bonds are zero interest bonds, deep discount bonds or zero coupon bonds, option bonds, bonds with warrants, easy exit bonds, retirement bonds, regular income bonds, etc. We have briefly discussed about some of them in the present chapter under the topic 'Instruments of New Issue Market' and in Chapter 8 under the heading 'Innovative Financial Instruments'.
+These bonds differ in terms of security, rate of return, marketability, liquidity, etc. To name a few, these bonds are zero interest bonds, deep discount bonds or zero coupon bonds, option bonds, bonds with warrants, easy exit bonds, retirement bonds, regular income bonds, etc. We have briefly discussed about some of them in the present unit under the topic 'Instruments of New Issue Market' and in Unit 10 under the heading 'Innovative Financial Instruments'.

-Distinction between Shares and Bonds/Debentures 4.7.10
+8.7.10 Distinction between Shares and Bonds/Debentures